gragra33/Blazing.Mediator/README.md

 await _mediator.Publish(new UserCreatedNotification { UserId = userId, Email = email });
 ```

+For complete event-driven patterns and notification strategies, see the **[Notification System Guide](docs/MEDIATOR_NOTIFICATION_GUIDE.md)**.

 ### **📊 Built-in Observability**

+Comprehensive observability is built into every aspect of Blazing.Mediator, providing deep insights into your application's behavior.
+Full OpenTelemetry integration delivers distributed tracing, metrics collection, and performance monitoring for cloud-native applications.
+The statistics system tracks execution patterns, success rates, and performance metrics across all operations.
+Combined with extensive debug logging infrastructure, you get complete visibility into request handling, middleware execution, and notification processing for both development debugging and production monitoring.

 ```csharp
 // Enable OpenTelemetry integration